nightwatchjs/nightwatch-recorder-extension/Readme.md

 # Nightwatch Recorder Extension

-Nightwatch extension for Devtools that allows you to export tests directly from the recorder panel.
+Nightwatch extension for Devtools that allows you to export tests directly from the Chrome DevTools [Recorder panel](https://goo.gle/devtools-recorder).

 # How to install and use it